This site contains no information about the edibility or toxicity of mushrooms.

 are rusty-brown.
 Stem

 cylindrical, solid, firm.
-Surface cottony above poorly developed ring, fibrillose to scaly below.
+Surface cottony above the poorly developed ring, fibrillose to scaly below.

 on the Mushroom Expert Web site.